Deabute/plan-client/docs/Contributing/Open_Roles.md

 - References or letters of recommendation to potential employers
 - First offers for paid roles
 - Let us know if you have more ideas!
-Right now we have more time than money, but believe developers should get paid for what they do.
+Right now we have more time than money but believe developers should get paid for what they do.
 Particularly open source developers!

 ## Open Volunteer Roles

 #### User Experience (UX)

-- Can make incremental changes to interface based on design principals and user testing feedback
+- Can make incremental changes to the interface based on design principles and user testing feedback

 #### Quality Assurance (QA)